 The Directors' assessment of the carrying amount for the Group's exploration and evaluation assets was after consideration of prevailing market conditions; previous expenditure for exploration work carried out on the tenements; and the potential for mineralisation based on the Group's and independent geological reports.
 The ultimate value of these assets is dependent upon recoupment by commercial development or the sale of the whole or part of the Group's interests in these exploration and evaluation assets for an amount at least equal to the carrying value.
 There may exist on the Group's exploration and evaluation assets, areas subject to claim under Native Title or containing sacred sites or sites of significance to Aboriginal people.
-As a result, the Group's exploration and evaluation and evaluation and mining restrictions.
+As a result, the Group's exploration and evaluation assets or areas within the tenements may be subject to exploration and mining restrictions.

-As at 30 June 2022, the Directors have concluded that there remains an expectation that the carrying amount of the Group's exploration and evaluation assets will be recovered in full on the basis of the above factors, and hence no impairment triggers exist.
+As at 30 June 2023 the Directors have concluded that there remains an expectation that the carrying amount of the Group's exploration and evaluation assets will be recovered in full on the basis of the above factors, and hence no impairment triggers exist.
 Consequently, no detailed impairment assessment has been performed.